ta-data-lis/lab-resolving-git-conflicts/your-code/about-me.md

-NEW BRANCH - MODIFIED TO PROVOKE A CONFLICT, FIXED AFTERWARDS ----
+NEW BRANCH - MODIFIED TO PROVOKE A CONFLICT, FIXED AFTERWARDS -Christopher Howells

-Carla is a passionate, honest, web developer musician and financier.

-Learning the new tech world lingo and pursuing all passions while trying to watch all the top 250 movies she can find.
+Chris is currently working for a bank, and currently learning to code to become better at data anlaysis.